MuMu1018/dmp-mico-robot/README.md

 + `~/catkin_ws/src/dmpbbo/build_dir$ sudo make install`

-After these stpes, all .exe file will be written into the /bin folder, list them with command `~/Desktop/dmpbbo/bin$ ls`
+After these steps, all .exe file will be written into the `~/Desktop/dmpbbo/bin` folder

 #### Problem 2:
 Follow [INSTALL.txt](https://github.com/stulp/dmpbbo/blob/master/LICENSE.txt) and run `cmake .. -DCMAKE_BUILD_TYPE=Release`, it will fail and exit at 64%.

-+ run `cmake ..` instead, then it can make 100% successfully.
++ run `cmake ..` instead, then it can successfully make to 100% .